iben12/vscode-docker-remote/README.md

 If you are on Mac or Windows (unless your source code is inside the WSL 2 volume) keeping these files in sync between local and the VM Docker actually runs in is resource intensive and degrades performance pretty badly.
 You can try fiddle with [consistency](https://docs.docker.com/storage/bind-mounts/#configure-mount-consistency-for-macos) settings on MacOS, but it will not help much.
 Installing dependencies, building, or running tests (generally file i/o heavy operations) are very slow compared to running locally.

 So in this setup the `node_modules` folder is explicitly mounted as an unnamed `volume` managed by Docker avoiding the sync issue.
+If you browse your source code locally, the `node_modules` folder will be empty.
 In the build phase initial dependencies are installed, so when the container starts up, you have everything in place.
 Editor code intelligence can work on and link to your dependencies and everything runs on native speed at the same time.
-Installing new dependencies inside the container works as espected: it's reflected in the package files as you would have installed them on your local machine.
+Installing new dependencies inside the container works as expected: it's reflected in the package files as you would have installed them on your local machine.